infin8cycle/commitgpt/commitgpt.md

 ❯ git diff head | sgpt --role commitgpt
 Updated recordtype in Yahoo deferral alert rule

-- Changed the recordtype from "t" to "d" in the expression for the Yahoo deferral alert rule in the Loki rules for the PMTA logs.
+- Changed the recordtype from "t" to "d" in the expression for the Yahoo deferral alert rule in the Loki rules for logs.
 This change ensures that the alert rule correctly identifies and counts deferral events.
 ```

 ### Example 3